Oceanic dolphin: In history and mythology

 In Greek myths, they were seen invariably as helpers of humankind.
 Dolphins also seem to have been important to the Minoans, judging by artistic evidence from the ruined palace at Knossos.
 Dolphins are common in Greek mythology, and many coins from ancient Greece have been found which feature a man, a boy or a deity riding on the back of a dolphin.
 The Ancient Greeks welcomed dolphins; spotting dolphins riding in a ship's wake was considered a good omen.
 In both ancient and later art, Cupid is often shown riding a dolphin.
 A dolphin rescued the poet Arion from drowning and carried him safe to land, at Cape Matapan, a promontory forming the southernmost point of the Peloponnesus.
 There was a temple to Poseidon and a statue of Arion riding the dolphin.

 Dionysus was once captured by Etruscan pirates who mistook him for a wealthy prince they could ransom.
 After the ship set sail Dionysus invoked his divine powers, causing vines to overgrow the ship where the mast and sails had been.
 He turned the oars into serpents, so terrifying the sailors that they jumped overboard, but Dionysus took pity on them and transformed them into dolphins so that they would spend their lives providing help for those in need.
 Dolphins were also the messengers of Poseidon and sometimes did errands for him as well.
 Dolphins were sacred to both Aphrodite and Apollo.

 Dolphins are sometimes used as symbols, for instance in heraldry.
 When heraldry developed in the Middle Ages, not much was known about the biology of the dolphin and it was often depicted as a sort of fish.
 Traditionally, the dolphins in heraldry still may take after this notion, sometimes showing the dolphin skin covered with fish scales.

 In the Middle Ages, the dolphin became an important heraldic element in the coats of arms of several European noble families, the most noticeable being those of the Dauphin de Viennois (later Dauphin of France) through which it passed to the Counts of Forez, Albon and other French families, as well as several branches of the Bourbon family (Count of Montpensier, Count of Beaujolais, among others).
 The Pandolfini of Florence, and the Delfini of Venice and Rome also used the dolphin as their "canting" armories.
 In the 19th century, Joseph Bonaparte adopted a dolphin in his coat of arms as King of Naples and Sicily.

 In contemporary days, a dolphin is still used in the coat of arms of many cities, as well as in the coat of arms of Anguilla and the coat of arms of Romania, and the coat of arms of Barbados has a dolphin supporter.
-Cardinal Angelo Amato, prefect of the Congregation of the Causes of Saints, has a dolphin in his coat of arms, as well as Cardinal Godfried Danneels, former Metropolitan Archbishop of Mechelen-Brussels.
+Cardinal Angelo Amato, prefect of the Congregation of the Causes of Saints, has a dolphin in his coat of arms, as well as Cardinal Godfried Danneels, former Archbishop of Mechelen-Brussels.